hyosung11/Launch-School/Courses/JS109/template.md

-# JS109 Written Assessment Topics, Practice Questions & Sample Answers
+# JS109 Written Assessment Template of Topics, Practice Questions & Sample Answers

 ## 1. Declarations, initialization, assignment, and re-assignment

 On line 1, the global variable `x` is declared and initialized to the string `'x'`.
-On line 2, he global variable `y` is declared and references the array/object `y`.
+On line 2, the global variable `y` is declared and references the array/object `y`.

 On line 3, the variable `z` is reassigned to the `z`.